 Tricky:

-- need to use the javascript names of elements and attributes instead of the html names.
+- need to use the JavaScript names of elements and attributes instead of the html names.
 For example, use className=… instead of class=… like you would in html.

 - need to convert SVG kebab case attributes like fill-opacity=… into camel case for JSX like fillOpacity=… because JSX doesn’t support the original names.
 This means you can’t copy an SVG file from a visual editor into JSX and have it work.